Body hate destroys your motivation.

 What if you accepted the fact that your body does not determine your worthiness to live your life to the fullest?
 What if worthiness or feeling worthless is a judgment thrown in the path of your personal growth?

-You can make a decision to stop body hate and emotional eating by following the steps to become a Conscious Eater.
-The process can change your body and your relationship with food.
+You can make a decision to stop body hate and the emotional eating the follows by becoming a Conscious Eater.
+The process can destroy body hate and your relationship with food.
 You can make the decision to change the way to move your body and this can change your body too.
 You can make decisions while also maintaining a position of respect, love and kindness with yourself.

 Being in the process of change is being in the process of life.